 No website is free from hacking attempts.
 According to the studies, there are dozens of cyber attacks occur each month, affecting the personal and user information of literally billions of internet users worldwide.

-Criminals follow different methods for hacking a website including brute force attack, password cracking, virus, keyloggers, spoofing attacks and others.
-Brute force attack is most common among them.
+Criminals follow different methods for hacking a website including brute force attack, password cracking, virus, keyloggers, spoofing attacks, and others.
+A brute force attack is most common among them.

 What is a brute force attack?